NJUQiGuo/EASketch/README.md

-# HoppingSketch
+# EASketch
-HoppingSketch is the first sketch to implement temporal membership queries for sliding windows, and is a general and efficient data stream processing framework that can implement different tasks through different atomic sketches (Bloom filter, CM sketch, CU sketch, Count sketch, etc.).
-This repostory contains all the codes related to the manuscript submitted to IEEE TKDE.
+EASketch is an elastic and adaptive sketch tailored for temporal frequency queries, providing both efficient storage and high accuracy over extended time periods.
+EASketch dynamically adapts to changing data patterns and optimizing memory utilization.
+This repostory contains all the codes related to the manuscript submitted to IEEE ICDE.
 # Files
-bloom_filter - Bloom Filter
 cmsketch - CM sketch
 cusketch - CU sketch
 countsk - Count sketch
-file_reader - Dataset Reader

-hpwin_sketch: Virtual base class for HoppingSketch
+hpwin_sketch: Virtual base class

-Hop Basic Sketch: Baseline for HoppingSketch
+pbf: Multi-layer Structure
+* multi_layer1 - multi-layer structure for PCM, PCM-H
+* multi_layer2 - multi-layer structure for PPCM, EASketch
+hopping: Structure of each layer in Multi-layer
+* pcm1_base - PCM
-* hop_basic - Bloom Filter
+* hopping_cm - PCM-H
-* hpbsc_cm - CM sketch
+* pyramid_pcm - PPCM
-* hpbsc_csk - Count sketch
+* easketch - EASketch
-* hpbsc_cu - CU sketch
+* easketch_with_compress - EASketch with the time-based compression

-hopping - HoppingSketch (Our Algorithm)
-pbf - Persistent Bloom Filter & Persistnet CM&Count&CU sketch (PCM, PC, PCU in paper)
-test - Test functions
-utils - Bitset & Hashmap
+PCMSketch: Atomic sketch of PPCM
+DynamicSketch: Atomic sketch of EASketch
+DynamicSketchWithCompress: Atomic sketch of EASketch with the time-based compression